Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-Theorem \ref{thm5} generalizes \cite[Theorem 2(b)]{fan2021shrinkage} to the uniform quantization setting.
+Theorem \ref{thm5} generalizes \cite[Thm.
+2(b)]{fan2021shrinkage} to the uniform quantization setting.
 Clearly, the obtained rate remains near minimax optimal if $R$ is of minor scaling (e.g., bounded or logarithmic factors).
-Nevertheless, such near optimality in Theorem \ref{thm5} comes at the cost of more stringent conditions and stronger scaling, see the next remark.
+Nevertheless, such near optimality in Theorem \ref{thm5} comes at the cost of more restricted conditions and stronger scaling, as remarked in the following.